-Avec is located at 615 W. Randolph St., 1 block south and 1 block west of the Clinton ‘L’ stop, along the Green and Pink Lines.
+Avec is located at 615 W. Randolph St., 1 block south and 1 block west of the Clinton ‘L’ stop on the Green and Pink Lines.

-Publican Quality Meats is located at 825 W. Fulton Market, 1 block north of the Clinton and Morgan ‘L’ stops, along the Green and Pink Lines..
+Publican Quality Meats is located at 825 W. Fulton Market, 1 block north of the Clinton and Morgan ‘L’ stops on the Green and Pink Lines.
 Walk 3 blocks west from the Clinton stop or 3 blocks east from the Morgan stop.

 Parachute – Chef Beverly Kim

 Once again, Top Chef gave us another firecracker in the form of Beverly Kim.
 You may remember her as the focused and sensitive chef who always seemed to come from behind to win the day.
 These days, Chef Kim is serving up some of my favorite Korean food in The Windy City.
 Her flavors are spicy, complex and filled with an array of super fresh greens we can all use more of.
 Read more about the recent meal I enjoyed at Parachute.

 Parachute is located in Avondale at 3500 N. Elston Avenue, a short walk north and east of the Belmont ‘L’ stop on the Blue Line.